-Dr Karen Treisman is a Highly Specialist Clinical Psychologist who has worked in the National Health System and children’s services for ten years.
+Dr Karen Treisman is a Highly Specialist Clinical Psychologist who has worked in the National Health System and children’s services for several years.
 Karen has also worked cross-culturally in both Africa and Asia with groups ranging from former child soldiers to survivors of the Rwandan Genocide.

 Karen has extensive experience in the areas of trauma, parenting, and attachment, and works clinically using a range of therapeutic approaches with families, systems, and children in or on the edge of care, unaccompanied asylum-seeking young people, and adopted children.
 Karen also specialises in supporting organisations and systems to become more trauma-informed and trauma-responsive practice.
 This work focuses on creating a cultural and paradigm shift across whole systems.

 Karen has previously worked in both Milton Keynes’s and Kensington and Chelsea’s Looked after Children (LAC) and fostering services, and within the National Implementation Service for evidence-based interventions for Looked after children, children on the edge of care, and children in custody at the Michael Rutter Centre in the Maudsley Hospital; and as Clinical Lead for a court assessment and intensive intervention team for children on the edge of care and in proceedings in Islington.

 Karen regularly attends and presents at local, national, and international trauma, parenting, and attachment conferences (See the events tab on this website).
 Karen is also a TEDx speaker on relational trauma and viewing behaviour as communication (https://www.youtube.com/watch?v=PTsPdMqVwBg).

-Safe Hands and Thinking Minds specialises in the areas of attachment, parenting, trauma, adoption, and fostering; however we also have a range of associates who are experts in wider specialities such as eating disorders, autism, children exhibiting behaviour of a sexual nature, and school-based therapy.
+Safe Hands and Thinking Minds specialises in the areas of attachment, parenting, trauma, adoption, and fostering; however we also have a range of associates who are experts in wider specialities such as eating disorders, motivational interviewing, autism, children exhibiting behaviour of a sexual nature, and school-based therapy.
 Therefore, please contact us to enquire further.